4ch12dy/xia0LLDB/README.md

 #### dumpdecrypted [2019/09/22]

-dump macho image in lldb
+dump macho image in lldb, default dump all macho image.

+👇👇👇 very important!!!

+**Notice: if app crash at launch like detect jailbreak, you should use -x backboard launch app, and just input `dumpdecrypted -X` see more: [http://4ch12dy.site/2020/02/26/lldb-how-to-dump-gracefully/lldb-how-to-dump-gracefully/](http://4ch12dy.site/2020/02/26/lldb-how-to-dump-gracefully/lldb-how-to-dump-gracefully/)**

 ```
 (lldb) dumpdecrypted